 Company – is a business that aims to sell a collection of products, and/or features.
 The ultimate technology product is a platform.
 As it usually can provide value on its own, and is specifically designed to allow features to be added.

-Salesforce, WordPress, AWS are all platforms that can be used on their own as products, and are meant to allow other features to be added on top.
+Salesforce, WordPress, AWS are all platforms that can be used on their own as products, and are meant to allow other features to be added on top, mainly through a marketplace.

-Other examples of companies that are not a platform per se, are CISCO, Netgear, FitBit, GoPro that have developed a collection of products around the core value proposition, albeit without being a technology platform.
+Other examples of companies that are not a platform per se, are CISCO, Netgear, FitBit, GoPro, Peloton, Ring.
+They have developed a collection of products around the core value proposition, albeit without being a technology platform.

 In many cases the founder is the one that holds back the potential, by pitching and thinking about a feature, while not seeing that a company can be built here.
 This is ascribed to having too small of a vision.